International academic benchmarking · Ages 6–17

 See the global context

-Standardised scores with topic breakdowns, international benchmarks across UK, US, PISA and IB frameworks, AI-generated recommendations, and a printable report.
+Standardised scores, international benchmarks across UK, US, PISA and IB frameworks, AI-generated recommendations, and a printable report.

 60